15 Expats Talk about Health Insurance and Healthcare in Papua New Guinea

 Will I need to travel to see a specialist?

 "Port Moresby is the largest city in Papua New Guinea and is home to the largest selection of medical specialists in the country.
 Other cities with a good selection of medical specialists include Lae, Madang, Goroka, and Mount Hagen.
-Additionally, the coastal areas of Rabaul and Kavieng have a good selection of medical specialists," wrote one expat.
+Additionally, the coastal areas of Rabaul and Kavieng have a good selection of medical specialists," said one expat.

 Are common prescription medications available in Papua New Guinea?